-Food Justice in California: Part 1 - What is a “Food Swamp”?
+Food Insecurity in California: Part 1 - What is a “Food Swamp”?

 All throughout California (and other areas of the United States), there are communities in which liquor stores and fast food restaurants outnumber grocery stores, farmer’s markets, and other sources of nutritionally dense food.